UKCloud/documentation/articles/vmware/vmw-how-vrops-refresh.md

 toc_mdlink: vmw-how-vrops-refresh.md
 ---

-# How to refresh the vRealize Operations (vROps) Tenant Appliance in your UKCloud for VMware environment
+# How to refresh the vRealize Operations Tenant Appliance in your UKCloud for VMware environment

 ## Overview

-If a user uses the Portal GUI or API to add a new VDC to a compute service after the vRealize Operations (vROps) Tenant Appliance has been enabled, the Tenant Appliance must be refreshed to include the new VDC in the metrics.
+If a user uses the Portal GUI or API to add a new VDC to a compute service after the vRealize Operations (vROps) Tenant Appliance has been enabled, you must refresh the Tenant Appliance to include the new VDC in the metrics.

 ### Intended audience